Massueville

 Massueville is a village municipality in Pierre-De Saurel Regional County Municipality, Quebec, Canada.
-The population as of the Canada 2011 Census was 516.
+The population as of the 2021 Canadian census was 547.

-It is named after Gaspard-Aimé Massue, landowner.
-Its sister municipality is Saint-Aimé.
-The town lies the banks of the Yamaska river.
+It is named after Gaspard-Aimé Massue, landowner (1812–1875).
+The village is an enclave within the Municipality of Saint-Aimé.
+It lies along the banks of the Yamaska River.

 The core of the town is composed of several well kept heritage houses.

+History

+In 1835, Gaspard-Aimé Massue, lord of the Bonsecours Seignory, donated land to the parish on which first a chapel was built that same year, followed by the church in 1841, and the original presbytery around 1850.

+In 1903, the village was incorporated when it separated from the Parish Municipality of Saint-Aimé.

 Massueville had a big fire near the church in an abandoned convent on 27 October 2006.